 |Age in years:||Bedtime|

 Making sleep a priority sounds obvious, but it is crucial if you want your children to sleep well.
-They make a habit of planning around their children’s nap and bedtimes.
+Children quickly show the side effects of poor sleep and not having a proper bedtime even impacts their health, so keeping it a priority is very important.
+They make a habit of planning around their children’s naps and bedtimes.
 They are very hesitant to plan something during nap time, and will usually arrange babysitters for events after 7 pm.

-The Dutch eat dinner as a family quite early, late in the afternoon or early in the evening.
-That way, children can get to bed in time.
+The Dutch eat dinner as a family quite early, late in the afternoon, or early in the evening.
+That way, children can get to bed on time.
 Having dinner at 5 PM is not unusual in the Netherlands.

-How can you apply this in your situation?
+How can you apply this in your home?

-If you want more sleep for your kids and more rest for yourself, try a few habits and tricks of Dutch mothers.
+If you want to help kids sleep longer so your children can get more sleep & you can have more rest, too, try a few habits and tricks of Dutch mothers.
 Here are three tips that in my view will have the most impact on the sleep quality and quantity for your children: